Sox go back to back in AL East

 ST. LOUIS (AP) — Milwaukee was eliminated from playoff contention when it squandered a six-run lead to lose at St. Louis, handing baseball's final postseason spot to Colorado.

-Brewers reliever Anthony Swarzak (6-4) gave up a two-run single to Stephen Piscotty that tied it in the eighth inning and a go-ahead single to Harrison Bader.
-Milwaukee tried to rally and save its season in the bottom half, but Brett Phillips struck out with a runner on second to end it.
+Brewers reliever Anthony Swarzak (6-4) gave up a tying, two-run single to Stephen Piscotty in the eighth inning and a go-ahead single to Harrison Bader.
+Milwaukee tried to rally in the ninth, but Brett Phillips struck out with a runner on second to end it.

 Milwaukee's loss clinched the second NL wild card for Colorado, which will play at NL West rival Arizona in the wild-card game Wednesday.